ConacBreslin/technostalgia/README.md

 ### Project Goals

 #### Visitor Goals
-On visiting the site a visitor should be able to
+#####All visitors to the site should be able to;
-1. Understand what the website is about.
+1. Understand what the website is about and navigate it intuitively.
-2. View all technologies on the site, or view by category, or select specific technologies.
+2. View all technologies on the site, search by category, or search by keyword.
+3. View all the comments about any technology.
-3. Users should be able to register for the website.
+4. Register for the website.

-4. Users should be able to login to the website.
-5. Logged in users should be able to post new technologies.
+#####In addition to the those aspects available to all users, all registered users should be able to log in to the website.
+When logged in they should be able to;
-6. Logged in users should be able to edit and delete their own additions to the site.
-7. Logged in users should be able to post comments on technologies.
-8. Logged in users should be able to edit and delete comments on technologies.
+1. Add new technologies to the site.
+2. Edit or delete only the technolgies they have added.
+3. Add comments to any technology.
+4. Edit or delete only the comments they have added to a technology.
+5. View their profile page
+6. Log out

-9. Logged in users should be able to Logout easily.
+#####Admin user should be able to
-10. The site administrator should be able to add new categories to teh site and these should automatically be included in all menus.
+1. Add or edit (but not delete) categories.
+2. Delete or edit any comment.
+3. Delete or edit any technology.

 #### Registered User goals

 #### Developer and Business goals

-#### USer Stories
+#### User Stories

 ## Strategy
 The site should be a simple and attractive  with sufficient activity to engage visitors, encourage them to sign up and return to the site.

 Objective Requirement;         To encourage visitors to register with the site.

 Functional requirements; 	    To provide a collection of technologies that users can view.
-To provide a facility for users to register, login an out of the site.
-To provide users with the facility to add, edit and delete their own technologies and comments.
+To provide a facility for users to register, log in and log out of the site.
+To provide registered users with the facility to add, edit and delete their own technologies and comments.

 Non-functional requirements; 	The site should be attractive and intuitive.